firdousi-begum/genai-mongodb-amazon-bedrock/README.md

 MDB_COLLECTION=e_commerce
 ```

-2. Create a folder called "data" at the root of this repository.
-Download the [product data](https://drive.google.com/file/d/1tHWB6u3yQCuAgOYc-DxtZ8Mru3uV5_lj/view) and save it to the newly created "data" folder.

-3. Follow the notebook [shopping-bot.ipynb](shopping-bot.ipynb) to embed and store the data in MongoDB Atlas Search.
+2. Follow the notebook [shopping-bot.ipynb](shopping-bot.ipynb) to unpack the dataset, and embed and store the dataset in MongoDB Atlas Search.

 > **Note:** If you are running the notebook in VSCode, also make sure you run `pip install ipykernel`

-### Run streamlit application
+## Run streamlit application

 ```bash
 streamlit run chatbot_rag.py